hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

-T﻿his blog post describes how to backup and restore the stateful applications running in a Kubernetes (K8s) cluster using Kasten K10 in HPE GreenLake for Private Cloud Enterprise.
-Using pre-installed HPE CSI driver for K8s in the cluster, Kasten K10 works seamlessly for
+In this blog post, I will describe how to use Kasten K10 to backup and restore stateful applications on a K8s cluster deployed in HPE GreenLake for Private Cloud Enterprise.
+Kasten K10 leverages the volume snapshot capability in the HPE Container Storage Interface (CSI) driver for K8s, which allows it to connect to various HPE storage systems in K8s.
+It offers a powerful and intuitive interface and platform that enables you to easily backup and restore the persistent volumes of your stateful applications in the cluster.

 ### Prerequisites

 Before starting, make sure you meet the following requirements:

-<style> li { font-size: 100%; line-height: 23px; max-width: none; } </style>

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster